Lima Memorial Health System Logo

 • Steroid creams to reduce redness

-Improvement often takes months, and the bumps are likely to come back.
+Improvement often takes months, and the bumps are likely to come back if you stop using the medicine.

 Outlook (Prognosis)